Emanuel Byrd

-Emanuel Augustus Byrd (born December 9, 1994) is an American football tight end who is currently a free agent.
+Emanuel Augustus Byrd (born December 9, 1994) is an American former professional football tight end.
 He played college football at Marshall, and was signed by the Kansas City Chiefs as an undrafted free agent in 2017.

 College career

 Byrd played quarterback and tight end for Georgia Military College in 2013 and 2014.
 He transferred to attended Marshall University, where he played tight end on the Marshall Thundering Herd football team in 2015 and 2016.